-#360 Film Studies: ♦
+#360 Film Studies: •

 In Film Studies, students will view and analyze films in order to understand how the craft and content of filmmaking unite to create unique experiences for viewers.
 To unpack the complex meanings of this type of text, students in Film Studies will employ many of the same strategies they use when reading literature (predicting, interpreting, and questioning), in addition to new strategies they learn for analyzing techniques specific to film (camerawork, editing, cinematography).
-The course includes units on the history of film and the work of Alfred Hitchcock; students will select additional thematic units.
+The course includes units on the history of film, the work of Alfred Hitchcock, and comedy.
 Students should be prepared to read, write, and discuss regularly.